thomashaslauer/thomashaslauer/README.md

 - 🔭 I’m currently working on my Bachelor's thesis
-- 🌱 I’m currently learning to create GUI's using DASH
+- 🌱 I’m currently learning to create GUI's using Dash